i-html

 and inject the <body>

-This can be changed by altering the target=
+injected can be customized by setting the target=

 itself (which defaults to 'body>*'